SpiderWolf6/Resume_Analyzer/README.md

-Resume Analyzer web app using NLP Python
+Resume Analyzer web app using NLP Python <br />
-/n In development: Implementing ML (scikit-learn) and AI (Bedrock, LangChain, Claude) to improve performance for resume parsing, comparison, and breakdown
+In development: Implementing ML (scikit-learn) and AI (Bedrock, LangChain, Claude) to improve performance for resume parsing, comparison, and breakdown